Hamilton Principle for Chiral Anomalies in Hydrodynamics: Acknowledgement

 \section{Acknowledgement}

 The work of P.W. was supported by the NSF under Grant NSF DMR-1949963.
-Support by Grant No 2020193 from the US-Israel Binational Science Foundation (BSF) and FACCTS (France and Chicago Collaborating in the Sciences) is acknowledged.
 The author acknowledges collaboration with A.G.
 Abanov on this project.
-The author thanks for the hospitality and support of Galileo Galilei Institute during the program on "Randomness, Integrability, and Universality" and the International Institute of Physics in Natal where this work had been completed and the support of the Simons Foundation program for GGI Visiting Scientists.
+Also, the author thanks for the hospitality and support of Galileo Galilei Institute during the program on "Randomness, Integrability, and Universality" and the International Institute of Physics in Natal where this work had been completed and the support of the Simons Foundation program for GGI Visiting Scientists.